cdxker/barista-user/README.md

 If at all possible.
 Always always `chmod +x` any runnable programs, it makes it much easier to add a shebang to specify the exact version of python, sh or nu you want to use.

+### When possible, always alias.

+Alias is one of the great joys in life to keep your commands list nice and readable.
+Be careful with spamming too much.
+Too much abstraction will cripple you when in a no-barista environment.

+(no barista env should be rare, its so easy to install)

 ### Lists

 The format of a list is just single lines.